kanata-pickleball/gear-safety/paddle101.md

 ---

-## 3. The Secret Sauce: Foam-Injected Perimeters
+## 3. The Secret Sauce: Foam
-The modern paddles now include specialized foam injected into the paddle.
+The modern paddles now include specialized foam into the paddle.

 ---